ulbrichdennis/ulbrichdennis.github.io/README.md

 # ulbrichdennis.github.io
-My personal website related to my current position at the University of Münster
+My personal website related to the University of Münster